Fraser Park FC

 Fraser Park FC, is an Australian soccer club with senior teams competing in the Football NSW League Two, Youth competing in the Football NSW Boys League Two and the club also has teams participating in the Football NSW Skills Acquisition Program, which is the official Football NSW development program for players age 9 to 12 years.
 Their home ground is Fraser Park which is on 100 Marrickville Rd, Marrickville.

 History

 The Sydney Portugal Community Club was founded on 6 February 1965, a few years after the formation of the Football Club in 1961.
 Portuguese migrants created the “Clube Português de Sydney”, as it was originally known, in Paddington, in the heart of Sydney’s Eastern Suburbs.
 It was there that a small number of Portuguese immigrants began to plan the future of the club, which later became Rosebery.

 The club moved to Fraser Park, which had previously been used by the Railway Institute, in the early 1990s.

 Team colours

-The club has a distinct Portuguese background, with its colours similar to that of the Portugal national football team.
+The club has a strong Portuguese heritage, with its traditional home kit featuring a red shirt, green shorts and red socks, reflecting the colours of the Portugal national football team.

+The away kit consists of a blue and white shirt inspired by traditional Portuguese azulejo (ceramic tile) patterns, complemented by dark blue shorts and dark blue socks.